zvector/fate/README.md

 	[new] Procedure( [ ... ] | [[ ... ]] | {n:[ ... ]} )

-A **procedure** employs `Pipeline`, `when`, and `Multiplex` to describe combinations of serial, parallel, and fixed-width–parallel execution flows.
-It is constructed by grouping multiple functions into a nested array structure of arbitrary depth, where:
+A **procedure** employs `Pipeline`, `when`, and `Multiplex` using symbolic literals to describe a concerted progression of serial, parallel, and fixed-width–parallel execution flows.
+It is constructed by grouping multiple functions into nested array structures of arbitrary depth, where:

-* An array literal `[ ]` represents a group of functions to be executed in a serial queue, using a `Pipeline`.
+* A normal array literal `[ ]` represents a group of functions to be executed in a serial queue, using a `Pipeline`.

 * A **double array literal** `[[ ]]` represents a group of functions to be executed as a parallel set, using a `when` invocation.